The Snail of Approval Award

-Good, Clean & Fair Food In Western Washington
+Recognizing Businesses That Follow Good, Clean & Fair Practices in Western Washington State

-The Snail of Approval is awarded to businesses pursuing and practicing Slow Food values in Olympia, Tacoma, Seattle, and beyond.
+We award Snail of Approval awards to businesses that pursue and practice Slow Food values in Olympia, Seattle, and beyond.

 THE DETAILS